bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/03_Memory_Profiling.rst

 Advanced profiling
 ------------------

-For a more fine grained memory profiling and analysing the **workers** memory usage, PyCOMPSs provides the ``@profile`` decorator.
+For a more fine grained memory profiling and analyzing the **workers** memory usage, PyCOMPSs provides the ``@profile`` decorator.
 This decorator is able to display the memory usage per line of the code.
 It can be imported from the PyCOMPSs functions module: